aaronparker/aaronparker.github.io/_drafts/signing-git-commits-for-sweet-verified-badges6273-revision-v1-Signing-Git-Commits-for-Sweet-Verified-Badges.md

   <strong>gpg -list-secret-keys -keyid-format LONG</strong>
 </p>

-With defaults, the key ID will be on the line that starts with &#8216;sec'.
+With defaults, the key ID will be on the line that starts with 'sec'.
 Copy the key ID and use git to configure the signing key.
 In my case, it looks like this:

 <p class="customcode">
   <strong>git config -global user.signingkey C55D39F88CE9A2C5</strong>